KifayaShehadeh/Data-Processing-App/README.md

 ### Setting Up the Backend

 1. Navigate to the backend directory.

-2. Install the required Python packages:
+3. Install the required Python packages.

-`pip install -r requirements.txt`

-3. Run the Django migrations to set up your database:
+5. Run the Django migrations to set up your database:

 `python manage.py migrate`